 Settlement of Lawsuits and Confidentiality

-Therefore, the settlement agreement would not be on the file and be publicly accessible.
-That the proceedings were settled by consent, however, would be publicly accessible, recorded in the court order.
+Therefore, the settlement agreement would not be on the file or be publicly accessible.
+The fact that the proceedings were settled by consent, however, would be publicly accessible, recorded in the court order.

 Enforcement of Settlement Agreements